humayun0156/tutorial-projects/simpleWebApp-2/README.md

 simpleWebApp-2
 ======

-This project is to show how to use `<context-param>` in a web application.
+This module is to show how to use `<context-param>` in a web application.
 Basically `<context-param>` is used to parameters to the whole web application.

 If you run this module with the following commnad :